Saturday, 2 July 2016

 Ines really has broken all rules to be the ultimate chic woman.
 Leslie taught how to be chic in a different time, but I do feel that all of Leslie's advice is still relevant to today.
 Ines often wears loafers similar to the older famous Gucci style, which Leslie loved.
 I found that really interesting.
 And Ines wears ballet flats, a lot.
 They weren't so prevalent in 1978!
 If you wanted ballet slippers, you had to buy the authentic ballet slippers that ballerinas used.
 Quite a difference.

 Both love simple little jumpers, in neutral tones.
-Leslie often wore old shirts under her jumpers, as cuffs & collar.
-To this day, I really dislike tops which have this look in 1 garment, as I feel that it restricts our individuality.
+Leslie often wore old shirts under her jumpers, as cuffs and collar.
+To this day, I really dislike tops which have this look in one garment, as I feel that it restricts our individuality.
 She also wore her jumpers under shirts.
-Ines likes her beautiful, plain, vee neck jumpers to be worn alone, about 2 sizes bigger than she would normally use, with the sleeves pushed up....& it does look nice.
+Ines likes her beautiful, plain, vee neck jumpers to be worn alone, about 2 sizes bigger than she would normally use, with the sleeves pushed up.
+It does look nice.

-Leslie wore a lot of black, as does Ines, Ines wears a lot of navy too, & she will wear her navy with white & a splash of red....so chic.
+Leslie wore a lot of black, as does Ines, Ines wears a lot of navy too, and she will wear her navy with white and a splash of red.
+So chic.
 And both suggest a small wardrobe of signature separates, with a few classic pieces mixed with other clothes, worn with accessories, to produce what Leslie called "throwaway chic".
-Which is an effect.....carefully composed, yet appearing to be nonchalant.
+Which is an effect.
+Carefully composed, yet appearing to be nonchalant.
 I love that Ines said to wear one's pearls with jeans, or a tank tee.
 So now, so chic.

 1978 chic was, I feel, way ahead of it's time.
 But chic, these days, is less structured, freer, there are less rules.
-Leslie said to try out things that others were doing, & if you liked it...steal it, make it your own.
+Leslie said to try out things that others were doing, and, if you liked it, then steal it, make it your own.
 I truly feel that we can still do that.
-Especially when we study Ines, with her effortless style, beauty & charisma.
+Especially when we study Ines, with her effortless style, beauty and charisma.